 The nightly news often relates the latest natural disaster with its legacy of destruction – loss of property and loss of life.
 Businesses are disrupted, water supplies destroyed and people without electricity.

 If you live in Hurricane or Tornado country and are a small business owner, you probably have a plan for natural disasters.
 You know how you’ll operate your business after a natural disaster hits your place of business – how you’ll deal with lack of electricity, flooded data centers and other foreseeable events.
+First thing – get a contact of a reliable professional, armed with the best tool backpack for electricians and all the things required inside it.

 But few of us plan for the ultimate crisis – what to do when “we”, the business owner, have a personal crisis and cannot attend to our business.
 This might happen with a death in the family, an illness, an injury.
 All of those things we don’t like to think will happen “to us.”